Masterclass: Fundamentals and Technicals of Everi Holdings Inc. (EVRI)

-Everi Holdings Inc. (EVRI) share are up around 3.35% in Tuesday market trading with stock price surged as much as 4.0% to hit day high of $8.37, before returning a portion of gains to finally trade around $8.34 in the green before the closing bell in New York.
-The average transaction volume for EVRI over the past month (2652890 shares per day) is trailing its average daily volume over the past year by -1.25, which suggests market participants have been less active in this stock of late.
+Everi Holdings Inc. (EVRI) share are down around -5.27% in Tuesday market trading with stock price plunged as much as -0.0% to hit day high of $8.69, before returning a portion of loss to finally trade around $8.27 in the red before the closing bell in New York.
+The average transaction volume for EVRI over the past month (2421440 shares per day) is trailing its average daily volume over the past year by -9.24, which suggests market participants have been less active in this stock of late.

 Looking at Key Indicators